-Targeted therapies are one of the most commonly used methods to treat cancer.
 Desmoid tumors aren’t cancerous.
-However, they are caused by gene changes (mutations) that make cells grow uncontrollably.
+However, they are caused by gene mutations (changes) that make cells grow uncontrollably.
 You may hear desmoid tumors referred to as “aggressive fibromatosis” for this reason.

 Scientists have developed targeted therapies to target or block proteins in desmoid tumor cells.
 Without these proteins, the cells no longer receive signals telling them to grow and divide.
 This lack of signaling causes the desmoid tumors to stop growing or shrink.

-Doctors prescribe nirogacestat to people with desmoid tumors who need systemic treatment and when surgery isn’t a good option.
-Nirogacestat is taken as a pill twice daily.
+Doctors prescribe nirogacestat to people with desmoid tumors who need systemic treatment.
+Nirogacestat is a pill that’s typically taken twice daily.

-Tyrosine kinase inhibitors (TKIs) are a widely used targeted therapy for treating tumors and cancers.
+Tyrosine kinase inhibitors (TKIs) are widely used targeted therapies for treating tumors and cancers.
 They block kinases — proteins that cells use to send growth signals.
 Blocking these proteins with TKIs may prevent desmoid tumors from growing.

 Doctors treat desmoid tumors with several TKIs.
 It’s important to note that the FDA hasn’t approved any TKIs specifically for desmoid tumors.
 Instead, doctors prescribe them off-label, meaning they’re used for conditions other than what they were originally approved for.

 Sorafenib (Nexavar) is a TKI approved for treating certain thyroid, kidney, and liver cancers.
-One study cited in the journal Cancer Discovery found that 33 percent of desmoid tumors had significant shrinkage (at least 30 percent) with sorafenib treatment.
+One study found that 33 percent of desmoid tumors had significant shrinkage (at least 30 percent) with sorafenib treatment.
 However, the authors noted that 20 percent of people who received a placebo also had their tumors significantly shrink.

 Potential side effects of sorafenib include: